U.S. senators defend selling shares before coronavirus crash

 Media reports about Burr and Loeffler, who have denied wrongdoing, prompted calls they leave office and other criticism from people as disparate as a progressive Democratic lawmaker and a conservative commentator.

+The controversy came as Republican and Democratic senators worked with officials from President Donald Trump’s administration to try to hash out a massive bill to boost the U.S. economy as it reels from the effects of the coronavirus pandemic.

-Burr made public comments in line with Republican President Donald Trump’s early assurances that the country could easily deal with the outbreak.
-Trump has since taken a markedly more serious tack.
+Burr made public comments in line with fellow Republican Trump’s early assurances that the country could easily deal with the outbreak.
+Trump’s tone has since become much more serious.

-But the senator told a private Washington luncheon two weeks after the stock sales that the coronavirus was much more aggressive “than anything that we have seen in recent history,” according to a recording obtained by National Public Radio.
+But the senator, whose committee position means he receives regular classified briefings on threats to the United States, told a private Washington luncheon two weeks after the stock sales that the coronavirus was much more aggressive “than anything that we have seen in recent history,” according to a recording obtained by National Public Radio.

 The comments predated Wall Street’s series of avalanches.